altjx/ipwn/README.md

 <b>pyFoca</b> - Inspired by the Windows FOCA application, I've decided to recreate this into a python version.
 One minor issue I've found while using the FOCA application for Information Gathering is that I've had to take multiple screenshots to represent the Users, Folders, etc. that I've identified with the tool.
 Therefore, I've written a python version which displays all of its findings into a nice table.<br />
 	- Help menu: https://dl.dropboxusercontent.com/u/2526790/pyfoca.png <br />
 <br />
 <b>smbspider</b> - Inspired by a similar tool written by Josh Stone, I wanted to basically rewrite my own version of his tool so that I could add/remove features according to my preference.
 This is a script that you can use during post-exploitation to identify sensitive/confidential data laying around on users' workstations.
-You've probably already won in the pentest by the time you consider using this tool, but identifying more passwords, SSNs, salary info, etc. makes the pentest a bit more fun :).<br />
+You've probably already won on the pentest by the time you consider using this tool, but identifying more passwords, SSNs, salary info, etc. makes the pentest a bit more fun :).<br />
 	- Help menu: https://dl.dropboxusercontent.com/u/2526790/smbspider/smbspider.png <br />
 	- Usage screenshot #1: https://dl.dropboxusercontent.com/u/2526790/smbspider/smbspider%201.png <br />
 	- Usage screenshot #2: https://dl.dropboxusercontent.com/u/2526790/smbspider/smbspider%202.png <br />